Coral have gone 7 places EW, 1/5 odds at both the Valero Texas Open & Shenzhen International - new customers bet £/€5 get £/€20 free here!

 Incoming form of winners since 2010:

-We face an interesting conundrum this week with regards the difficult AT&T Four Oaks course itself.
+We face an interesting conundrum this week with regards the difficult AT&T Oaks course itself in an event that can be very fanciful from a betting perspective.
 Let's firstly start with my views on the course.
 It's abundantly clear that this Norman design is a bit of a brute.
-Even though holes 1, 4 and 10 were made less challenging with green re-sculpting and fairway widening work prior to 2013's renewal, the course is traditionally one of the toughest par 72s on the Tour as par 5 scoring on this course is tremendously hard.
+Even though holes 1, 4 and 10 were made less challenging with green re-sculpting and fairway widening work prior to 2013's renewal, the course is perennially one of the toughest Par 72s on the Tour as par-5 scoring on this course is tremendously hard.
 Greens are severely contoured so putting is difficult and the fairways are some of the most testing the Tour pros will face this season.
 Long and tight and surrounded by masses of trouble.
-However 2016 sees new course conditions enter the mix.
-A soft course will undoubtedly help the longer bombers and we should see Greens in Regulation numbers closer to the circa 80% range that Rory McIlroy and Ryan Palmer achieved here in 2013.
+Greens are hard to hit in volume and the putting surfaces themselves repel approach shots from pin positions very ably.

-It's also worth remembering that this is only the second time that the Texas Open has been played 2 weeks after The Masters.
-Looking at the past 6 winners in this post Augusta slot, Bohn (801/), Horschel (33/1), Noh (125/1) and Rose (11/1) have won at TPC Louisiana; Snedeker (35/1) at Harbour Town and Ben Curtis (150/1) here in 2012.
-As you would expect a mix of players and circumstances, across 3 different courses, but all had at least a top-16 finish in their previous 2 outings, which differs significantly from the incoming form characteristics if you look solely at the Valero Open winners.
+It's also worth remembering that this is only the third time that the Texas Open has been played 2 weeks after The Masters.
+Looking at the past 7 winners in this post-Augusta slot, Bohn (80/1), Horschel (33/1), Noh (125/1) and Rose (11/1) have won at TPC Louisiana; Snedeker (35/1) at Harbour Town and Ben Curtis (150/1) plus Charley Hoffman (30/1).
+As you'd expect a mix of players and circumstances across 3 different courses, but all had at least a top 16 finish in their previous 2 outings which differs significantly from the incoming form characteristics if you look purely at the Valero Open winners.

 Bookmaker Offers: Latest offers and extended each-way places are detailed below.

 My selections are as follows: